Frequently Asked Questions about GA-FIT Drought SWAP

 If your application is selected for an installation, the GA-FIT team will work with you to help you understand the process, which will include administrative and permitting steps as well as field visits to your property.
 Our team will try to make the process as clear and simple as possible.

 Drought SWAP is funded by a grant from the American Recovery Plan Act for infrastructure development.
-Implementation is led by the Georgia Water Planning and Policy Center at Albany State University, in partnership with the Georgie Environmental Protection Division and the Golden Triangle Resource Conservation and Development Council.
+Implementation is led by the Georgia Water Planning and Policy Center at Albany State University, in partnership with the Georgia Environmental Protection Division and the Golden Triangle Resource Conservation and Development Council.
 More information about this project can be found in this press release.